The 33 Year Old CEO of a Billion Dollar Company Shares Secrets to Success

 In 2006, Watson got his big break when he joined Silver Wheaton (NYSE: SLW) as CFO.
 Only 26 at the time, he made waves as the youngest CFO of any company listed on the New York Stock Exchange.
 It was new territory for him.

 “When I first got that job, I was in over my head.
-I didn't quite know what I was doing but I was humble enough to admit that I didn't know what I was doing and never shy to ask questions and never shy to work 100 hour weeks to make up for it and to learn lots.”
+I didn't quite know what I was doing but I was humble enough to admit that I didn't know what I was doing and never shy to ask questions and never shy to work 100 hour weeks to make up for it.”

 Watson founded Sandstorm in 2008 to implement a novel approach to gold investing.
 The firm provides a large amount of upfront capital to mining companies before they begin a project.
 In exchange, Sandstorm receives the rights to purchase all future production at a set low price.

-When founding Sandstorm, Watson closely replicated Silver Wheaton's business model.
+This business model, which would turn out to be so lucrative for Sandstorm, closely replicated the one that Watson had developed at Silver Wheaton.
 But whereas Silver Wheaton invests in silver projects, Watson and co-founder David Awram founded Sandstorm to bring the business model to gold.

 With the price of gold more than doubling since 2009, Watson started the business at a fortuitous time.
 Sandstorm has outperformed gold by leaps and bounds, gaining more than 250 percent since its IPO in June 2010.